madhavkarri/CarND-P5-ExtendedKalmanFilters/README.md

 - `Main.cpp` reads in the data and sends a sensor measurement to `FusionEKF.cpp`
 - `FusionEKF.cpp` takes the sensor data and initializes variables and updates variables.
 The Kalman filter equations are not in this file. `FusionEKF.cpp` has a variable called `ekf_`, which is an instance of a `KalmanFilter` class.
 The `ekf_` holds the matrix and vector values.
 In addition, use the `ekf_` instance to call the predict and update equations.
 - The `KalmanFilter` class is defined in `kalman_filter.cpp` and `kalman_filter.h`.
 Modify only `kalman_filter.cpp`, which contains functions for the prediction and update steps.

+#
+`main.cpp`

+The simulator is a client, and the c++ program is a web server.

+`main.cpp` reads in the sensor data. `main.cpp` reads in sensor data line by line from the client and stores the data into a measurement object.
+Measurement object passes the data to the Kalman filter for processing.
+In addition, a ground truth and an estimation lists are used for RMSE tracking.